Celebrity Big Brother 2024 line-up in full

 Other housemates include 38-year-old Broadway star Marisha Wallace, who has appeared in Dreamgirls, Waitress and Guys & Dolls), Coronation Street ‘s Craig Tinker actor Colson Smith, 25, Real Housewives of Cheshire favourite Lauren Simon, 46 and TV personality Levi “Reggae Sauce” Roots, 65.

-Rounding out the crop of housemates are former This Morning host Fern Britton, 66, and the Princess of Wales’s uncle Gary Goldsmith, 58, who is the brother of Kate’s mother Carole.
+Rounding out the crop of housemates were former This Morning host Fern Britton, 66, and the Princess of Wales’s uncle Gary Goldsmith, 58, who is the brother of Kate’s mother Carole.
+He became the first evictee on Friday 8 March.

 When asked by Odudu whether Middleton would be watching, Goldsmith said: “Is she is, it’ll be from behind the sofa.”

-Goldsmith’s appearance on the reality series is said to have upset his sister Carole and her husband Michael amid rumours he will participate in the reality show.
+Goldsmith’s appearance on the reality series was said to have upset his sister Carole and her husband Michael.

-A source told the publication that his speculated TV appearance was “infuriating” for the Princess’s parents, adding “Kate doesn’t need this stress”.

-An ITV spokesperson told The Independent: “Any names for Celebrity Big Brother are purely speculation.”

-The return of the reality show will mark its first Celebrity edition in six years, and its first run since ITV rebooted the series, with presenters AJ Odudu and Will Best on hosting duties.
+The return of the reality show marks its first Celebrity edition in six years, and its first run since ITV rebooted the series, with presenters AJ Odudu and Will Best on hosting duties.

 Celebrity Big Brother continues on ITV1 and ITVX nightly.